seanko16/cybersecurity-portfolio/TryHackMe/Cyber-Threat-Intelligence/Threat-Intelligence-Tools.md

-# Threat Intelligence Module — In Progress
+# Threat Intelligence Tools

 ## Overview
-This module introduces the different **types of threat intelligence** and key **tools for investigation**.
+This room introduces the different **types of threat intelligence** and key **tools for investigation**.
 I am currently progressing through it, learning how to classify intelligence, use OSINT platforms, and conduct hands-on investigations using multiple tools.

 ---